kapilsprinklr/CXMArena/README.md

 - `TOOL_CALLING`: Tool Calling
 - `MULTI_TURN_RAG`: Multi-turn RAG

+> **Note**:  For optimal performance, it is recommended to run the predictor for KB_REFINEMENT, ARTICLE_SEARCH, and MULTI_TURN_RAG on a GPU.
+Running on a CPU may result in slower execution.

 ## Evaluation Metrics

 The framework implements specific evaluation metrics for each task: